oracle-livelabs/apex/workflows/6-creating-pages.md

 31. In the **Processing Tab**, add a new Process after the **Claim process** and name the newly created process as **Save Feedback**.

-32. In the Property editor, set the type as **Execute Code** and then in the PL/SQL section enter the following.
+32. In the Property editor, set the type as **Execute Code**, and then in the PL/SQL section, enter the following.

     ```
     <copy>